eirikhanssen/odf2jats/README.md

     - If row(s) in the begninning should be table-header rows > apply TableHeader style

 ### 3 Prepare to run odf2jats
+These steps will be unneccecary to do manually in the future as they will be handled by a shellscript.

 - unzip odt-file to a folder
-- link to content.xml in odf2jats.xpl (later this will be done using a parameter, and unzip will be done in a shellscript).
+- link to content.xml in odf2jats.xpl (later this will be done using a parameter

 ## Already implemented/autotagged